TeodorLys/VGA-Utillity/VGAPlayer/README.md

 The player is in SUPER early production, all you can do basically is: pause/play, enable fullscreen, and choose which movies to play.

-But the underlying base is almost complete, there are some scaling stuff that need to be fixed but, its getting there.
+But the core is almost complete, there are some scaling stuff that need to be fixed, but its getting there.